1. Blog

 typescript

-If you are wondering why TypeScript services have exploded in popularity in the last few years, read on.
+If you are wondering why TypeScript development services have exploded in popularity in the last few years, read on.
 JavaScript is the most popular programming language in the world.
 Its humble beginnings as a DOM manipulation scripting tool pale in comparison to what it has grown into.
 With NodeJS and other tools at the community’s disposal, it’s become an all-purpose high-level programming language that rivals Python in popularity and utility.

 Having said that, it’s no secret that JavaScript is divisive.
 In 2021 Stackoverflow’s developer survey over 38% of respondents dreaded JavaScript.
 Not the worst place to be in (PHP is twice as dreaded, for example), but just enough to make us question why.